 Before defining the steps, there are a couple of things to consider.
 Firstly, the version of the API deployed to a specific logical gateway may not necessarily be the latest version (iteration) and when to delete the logical gateway this information is lost, so before deleting the logical gateway we should record this information to allow us to reinstate the logical gateway later.

-As deleting logical gateways will remove the gateway from the system, when recreating the gateway we can use the same name, but the gateway is not guaranteed to get the same Id as before, as a result we should when rebuilding always discover the Id from the name to be safe.
+As deleting logical gateways will remove the gateway from the system, when recreating the gateway we can use the same name, but the gateway is not guaranteed to get the same Id as before, as a result, we should when rebuilding always discover the Id from the name to be safe.

-A logical gateway can not be deleted until all the physical nodes are reallocated, so we need to iterate though the nodes removing them.
-When it comes to reconnecting the nodes, this is a little more tricky as reconnecting the gateway appears to only be achievable with inform known to the gateway node.
+A logical gateway can not be deleted until all the physical nodes are reallocated, so we need to iterate through the nodes removing them.
+When it comes to reconnecting the nodes, this is a little more tricky as reconnecting the gateway appears to only be achievable with information known to the gateway node.
 Therefore the simplest thing is when bringing the node back online we take the information from the gateway-props.json file and run a script that determines whether the management tier knows about the node.
 If not then just re-run the create, start, join cycle., otherwise just run the start command.

 As with the logical gateway, re-running the create, deploy, start cycle will result in the node having a new Id.
-This does mean that whilst the logical gateway name and even the node names will remain the same, the analytics data is likely to be become unavailable, so you may wish to extract the analytics data.
-But then, for development and test this data is unlikely to provide much long term value.
+This does mean that whilst the logical gateway name and even the node names will remain the same, the analytics data is likely to become unavailable, so you may wish to extract the analytics data.
+But then, for development and test, this data is unlikely to provide much long term value.

-So based on this our sequence for releasing the logical gateway needs to be ….
+So based on this, our sequence for releasing the logical gateway needs to be…

 - Capture the deployed APIs and the iteration numbers,